akumpf/wordist/README.md

 Wordist is an open source dictionary with incremental search is hosted entirely on a static web server.

-Try out wordist here: http://akumpf.github.io/wordist/
+Try out wordist here http://akumpf.github.io/wordist/

 There's no backend logic doing anything fancy; it's just a big folder full of little javascipt snippets with corresponding definitions, parts of speech, etc. so you can experiment with language without 3rd-party APIs.